divasnikhra/currency-etl-dbt/README.md

 Target currency list

-Update this file before running the pipeline.
+Make sure to update these values before running the pipeline.

-Example Workflow
+✅ Example Workflow

 Run run_etl.bat

-Pipeline fetches latest exchange rates from API
+The pipeline fetches the latest exchange rates from the API

-Loads CSV into dbt_currency/seeds/ and then into Postgres staging
+Data is written to CSV in dbt_currency/seeds/ and then loaded into Postgres staging tables

 dbt builds weekly aggregates

-Data is ready for downstream analytics
+Data is ready for analytics and reporting